BuilderIO/partytown/README.md

 ## Trade-Offs

 - Partytown library scripts must be hosted from the same origin as the HTML document (not a CDN)
-- DOM operations within the worker are purposely throttled, slowing down worker execution compared to their executing on the main thread
+- DOM operations within the worker are purposely throttled, slowing down execution compared to the same code running on the main thread
-- A total of three threads are used: Main Thread, Web Worker, Service Worker
+- A total of three threads are used: Main Thread, Web Worker, Service Worker (In the future we may explore [Atomics](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics) which would bring it down to two.)
 - Not ideal for scripts that are required to block the main document (blocking is bad)
 - `event.preventDefault()` will have no effect, similar to [passive event listeners](https://github.com/WICG/EventListenerOptions/blob/gh-pages/explainer.md)
 - Intercepted network requests:
   - Many service worker network requests may show up in the network tab
   - Partytown service worker requests are intercepted by the client, and transfer `0 bytes` over the network
-  - [Lighthouse scores](https://web.dev/performance-scoring/) are unaffected by the intercepted requests
+  - [Lighthouse scores](https://web.dev/performance-scoring/) are unaffected by the intercepted requests (any work on thread other than `main` has no impact on Lighthouse.)

 ## Use-Cases